 Dr. Na Zou

-Na Zou completed her doctorate at Goethe University Frankfurt in August 2020 and works as a postdoctoral researcher at the Chair for the Study of Economic Institutions, Innovation and East Asian Development.
+Na Zou completed her doctorate at Goethe University Frankfurt in August 2020 and works as a postdoctoral researcher at the Chair of Innovation and Entrepreneurship with focus on Japan/East Asia.
 Her research interests are in the fields of entrepreneurship and innovation, especially on how social networks and linkages to science influence entrepreneurial activities and firm innovation.

 Prior to her doctorate, she earned a MSc. in International Economics with specialization in Chinese Economy at Lund University in Sweden and a BSc. in Economics at Jiangxi University of Finance and Economics in China.